ashalupreti/Online-jewellery-Shop/README.md

 II.
 Extract the file and copy “project” folder.

 III.
-Paste inside the root directory where you install xamp/ wamp (local disk C: drive D: drive E: ) paste in (xamp/ htdocs) for xamp or (wamp/www) for wamp.
+Paste inside the root directory where you install xampp/ wamp (local disk C: drive D: drive E: ) paste in (xampp/ htdocs) for xampp or (wamp/www) for wamp.

 IV.
 Open phpmyadmin (http://localhost/phpmyadmin/).